aessing/minecraft-bedrock-container/SECURITY.md

-# Security Policy
+# :detective: Security Policy

-I take the security of my software and services seriously, which includes all of my repositories.
+I take the security of my software and services serious, which includes all of my repositories.

 If you believe you have found a security vulnerability in any of my repositories, please report it as described below.

-## Reporting Security Issues
+## :mega: Reporting Security Issues

 __Please do not report security vulnerabilities through public GitHub issues.__

-Instead, please report them directly to me via mail at [codesec@essing.org](mailto:codesec@essing.org).
+Instead, please report them directly via mail to me [codesec@essing.org](mailto:codesec@essing.org).

 You should receive a response within 24 hours.
 If for some reason you do not, please follow up via email to ensure I received your original message.